-In response to the coronavirus (COVID-19) pandemic, NHS England/Improvement has set out that as routine sight testing has ceased (NHS England Publication approval reference: 001559), the COVID-19 Urgent and Emergency eye care service has been developed (CUES).
+In response to the coronavirus (COVID-19) pandemic, NHS England/Improvement developed the COVID-19 Urgent and Emergency eye care (CUES).
+The Community Urgent Eyecare Service (CUES) update continues the good work of the previous CUES adapting service delivery for beyond the initial Covid-19 period.

-Through a network of optical practices, and utilisation of technology, patients will be able to gain prompt access to a remote consultation and, in most cases, a care plan for the patient to either self-manage their ocular condition (with access to appropriate topical medications where appropriate), be managed by their optometrist with advice, guidance and remote prescribing as necessary by hospital eye services/IP Optometrists or be appropriately referred to ophthalmology services.
+Through a network of optical practices, and utilisation of technology, patients will be able to gain prompt access to a consultation and, in most cases, a care plan for the patient to either self-manage their ocular condition (with access to appropriate topical medications where appropriate), be managed by their optometrist with advice, guidance and remote prescribing as necessary by hospital eye services/IP Optometrists or be appropriately referred to ophthalmology services.